 Can I still visit the Alcazar of Seville in September?

-Are bullfights held in Seville during September?
+Are bullfights held in Seville in September?

-Is Agua Magica open in September?
+Is Agua Magica open in Seville in September?

 Are there flamenco performances in Seville in September?

 Definitely.
 Flamenco performances happen throughout the year.
-September is a great time to go, as the shows feel more intimate without the heavy tourist crowd that fills seats during the high season.
+September in Seville is a great time to go, as the shows feel more intimate without the heavy tourist crowd that fills seats during the high season.
 Many music tours in Seville include flamenco as a highlight, offering context beyond just the performance.